 The purchase method of accounting is used to account for the acquisition of subsidiaries.
 The cost of an acquisition is measured as the fair value of the assets given, equity instruments issued or liabilities incurred or assumed at the dates of exchange, plus costs directly attributable to the acquisition.
-Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair values on the date of acquisition, irrespective of the extent of minority interest.
+Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair values on the date of acquisition, irrespective of the extent of non-controlling interest.
 Please refer to the paragraph "Intangible assets - Goodwill" for the accounting policy on goodwill on acquisition of subsidiaries.

 Subsidiaries are consolidated from the date on which control is transferred to the Group.
-They are de-consolidated from the date on which control ceases.
+They are deconsolidated from the date on which control ceases.

 In preparing the consolidated financial statements, transactions, balances and unrealised gains on transactions between group entities are eliminated.
-Unrealised losses are also eliminated but are considered an impairment indicator of the assets transferred.
-Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the Group.
+Unrealised losses are also eliminated but are considered an impairment indicator of the asset transferred.
+The accounting policies of the subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the Group.